CiscoDevNet/data-center-development/nx-os/python_scripting_nx-os/README.md

 **1. nxos_resources.py**

-Description: When executed, the script will print the system's CPU information and the top 10 processes by memory usage.
+When executed, the script will print the system's CPU information and the top 10 processes by memory usage.
 The output is formatted with separators for better readability.

 <br>

 **2. arp_exporter_nx-os.py**

-Description: Export the ARP table periodically to a CSV file for easier analysis.
+Export the ARP table periodically to a CSV file for easier analysis.

 <br>

 **3. config_backup_nx-os.py**

-Description: Automatically back up the running configuration to a file or remote server.
+Automatically back up the running configuration to a file or remote server.

 <br>

 **4. interface_status_nx-os.py**

-Description: Monitor the status of network interfaces and generate alerts or logs when an interface goes down.
+Monitor the status of network interfaces and generate alerts or logs when an interface goes down.

 <br>

 **5. inventory_nx-os.py**

-Description: Gather and log inventory details such as module type, serial numbers, and software versions.
+Gather and log inventory details such as module type, serial numbers, and software versions.

 <br>

 **6. syslog_alert_nx-os.py**

-Description: Monitor syslog messages for specific events and send alerts.
+Monitor syslog messages for specific events and send alerts.

 <br>